Rulep15/Rulep15/README.md

 ### Hi there 👋
 # 💫 About Me:
-≫Im currently working on my own projects.<br>≫Im looking to collaborate with others developers<br>≫I am currently learning analysis in computer systems💻<br>≫Im looking for team working🎩
+≫Im currently working on my own projects.<br>≫Im looking to collaborate with others developers<br>≫I am currently learning analysis in computer systems💻<br>≫Im looking for team working🎩 Amo a mi amorcito

 ## 🌐 Socials: